Tuition & Scholarship

 ELIGIBILITY CRITERIA – must meet all three:

 - Financial need – you must certify that you have income at or below 300% of the federal poverty guidelines (FPG) by household size.
-(For audit purposes, UVM reserves the right to request additional information to verify income.
-Please refer to the table below for federal poverty guidelines);
+Please refer to the table below to check your financial eligibility (For audit purposes, UVM reserves the right to request additional information to verify income.
+Please refer to the table below for federal poverty guidelines)

 - An Individual who, by their background or through their work, studies, and/or service endeavors, increases or supports diversity, equity and inclusion; and